publicissapient-france/hands-on-assistant/google-assistant/README.md

 you just created, there is already a `Default Welcome Intent` and a `Default Fallback Intent`.

-In the creation of Intent screen you will see following sections (from top to bottom):
+Here are the sections to fill up in the Intent creation screen (from top to bottom):

 ### Contexts

-Contexts are designed for passing on information from previous conversations or external sources (e.g., user profile, device information, etc).
+[Contexts](https://dialogflow.com/docs/contexts) are designed for passing on information from previous conversations or external sources (e.g., user profile, device information, etc).
 This is a relatively advanced concept.
 You can discover it later when you have several working intents.

 ### User says